Paul Marshall (footballer): International career

 Although born in England, Marshall has represented Ireland under 19's.
 He was called up to the England under-20 team for the 2009 FIFA U-20 World Cup in Egypt.

 Management career

 On 10 May 2022, Marshall was named as the manager of North West Counties League Division One South club Cheadle Town.
 He led the club to promotion via the play-offs at the end of the 2022–23 season.
 He left the club on 19 April 2024.

 On 11 May 2024, Marshall was appointed as manager of North West Counties League Premier Division club West Didsbury & Chorlton.
 The club finished fifth in the 2024–25 campaign and were beaten by Lower Breck in the play-off semi-finals.
+He resigned due to personal reasons on 2 March 2026.

 Personal life

 In July 2017, Marshall and two other men pleaded guilty to conspiracy to commit criminal damage for their part in two events in March and April 2015 which followed a dispute over parking tickets at a property in Moss Side.